cujojs/most/docs/api.md

 ####`stream.flatMap(f) -> Stream`
 ####`most.flatMap(f, stream) -> Stream`

 Transform each event in `stream` into a stream, and then merge it into the resulting stream.
 Note that `f` *must* return a stream.
+End signal value of the result stream will be an end signal value of the last of the created streams to finish emiting (not necessarily the last to be created).

 `function f(x) -> Stream`